open-ebike/open-ebike.github.io/_posts/2025-09-29-deploy-to-github-pages.md

 While this approach bypasses the restrictions of the same-origin policy it is not intended to be used in production.

 Since this approach does not seem to work we need to find another alternative - for example proxying the server requests ourselves using cloud functions.
+In [the next post](https://open-ebike.github.io/devlog/2025/09/30/deploy-to-firebase-hosting.html) we will deploy the app to Firebase Hosting.